Gholson Nature Park: Rare Plant Hikes Through the Seasons

 February 5, 2025: the lay of the land, and the first trout lily blooms

 I’m always down to explore a new place, and I don’t mind getting lost.
 I get lost often.
 Luckily, though, when I first arrive at Angus Gholson Nature Park, I’m greeted by a Bob Farley.
-Bob is a steward for the park, a volunteer with the Magnolia Chapter of the Florida Native Plant Society.
+Bob is one of the park’s stewards, a volunteer with the Magnolia Chapter of the Florida Native Plant Society.
 The Park is owned by the City of Chattahoochee, and maintained by the Magnolia Chapter.
 Bob lives nearby, and is here today to remove an invasive chinaberry tree.
 Invasive plants are a major problem, he tells me.
 Unlike Torreya or ABRP, this is a city park surrounded by neighborhoods.
 There are many vectors for invasives to enter the park.

 Waving his hands over the large map by the parking area, he gives me a few highlights and recommendations.
 The most important piece of information is that some of the further off trails depicted in the map have not been passable since Hurricane Michael.
 He also notes that since Michael, the trout lily population has expanded, perhaps due to a more open canopy in parts.
 That’s one hypothesis, anyway.